dirac-institute/kbmod/docs/source/user_manual/reprojection.rst

 Reprojection
 ============

-A KBMOD search assumes that each pixel of each image in the :py:class:`~~kbmod.search.ImageStack` are aligned in the same RA and dec and space.
+A KBMOD search assumes that each pixel of each image in the :py:class:`~~kbmod.core.image_stack_py.ImageStackPy` are aligned in the same RA and dec and space.
 To ensure that is the case in searches where the observations weren't pixel oriented deliberately, we use our reprojection utilities to transform the data.

 Simple Reproject
 ----------------